ELELAB/LC3C_NDP52_GE_mutant/README.md

 The XXX main folders in the repository contains:

+modeller_data:
-pdb -> a folder with the initial pdb structures (from PDB) used in the study modeller_runs -> the files and scripts to generate the models of the complexes modeller_data -> the files and scripts to reproduce the model selection for simulations simulations -> templates files for gromacs to run preparation, md and metaD simulations + bash scripts for the preparation steps simulations_analysis -> folders, scripts, input and outputs to reproduce the analyses of md simulations or metadynamics
+- the files and scripts to generate the models of the complexes
+- the files and scripts to reproduce the model selection for simulations simulations_analysis -> folders, scripts, input and outputs to reproduce the analyses of md simulations or metadynamics

 NOTES